marindeveloper/Counter-Strike-Case-Simulation/README.md

 # How to Use

-1. Visit the domain: https://cs-case-simulation.vercel.app/ (yes this website is mobile friendly but most of the stuff I make isn't)
+1. Visit the domain: https://cs-case-simulation.vercel.app/ (yes this website is mobile friendly unlike most of the stuff I make which aren't)

 or if you want to run it locally: